 Based out of Hyderabad, Mehta has always been fond of vintage jewellery, and preserving them came naturally to her.
 A few years ago, while scavenging through the old bazaars of Hyderabad, she chanced upon a lady selling her old jewellery to invest in modern, machine-made pieces.
 Mehta bought these trinkets, and more later, and eventually had a cache of beautiful big and small pieces that couldn’t be worn by themselves.
 So she decided to upcycle them into fully-formed jewellery pieces.
-Her experimentation slowly began defining her oeuvre, and in 2016 she created her first collection, ‘Earth Princess’, which she showcased at the concept store Bungalow 8 in Mumbai.
+Her experimentation slowly began defining her oeuvre, and in 2016 she created her first collection, ‘Earth Princess’, which she showcased at the now -shut concept store Bungalow 8 in Mumbai.
 Since then, her work has garnered rave reviews from jewellery connoisseurs looking for designs that were bold yet timeless.

 Given that she creates bespoke pieces, Mehta doesn’t stock at any major store in the country and instead organises private exhibits 3-4 times a year.
-She has had successful shows in Mumbai, Delhi, Ahmedabad, Hyderabad and at the Francesca Galloway gallery in London; she was also recently invited by Christie’s to give a talk on her jewellery in Mumbai.
+She has had successful shows in Mumbai, Delhi, Ahmedabad, Hyderabad and at the Francesca Galloway gallery in London; she was also invited by Christie’s last year to give a talk on her jewellery in Mumbai.
 Lifestyle Asia spoke to her about her work.

 In a market driven by traditional sensibilities, what prompted you to launch a conceptual jewellery line?